kleinhob-cell/reference-guides/dev_playbook/dev_playbook_master.md

 **Example Prompts:**
 ```
-"Why is this function returning None?"
+"Explain what this function does."
-"Fix this IndexError in the loop."
+"Refactor this to use async/await."
-"Refactor this to handle empty input gracefully."
+"Generate unit tests for this module."
 ```

 ### 🧰 Recommended Tools